mcsee/Software-Design-Articles/Articles/Productivity/Mastering Atomic Habits/readme.md

 ![Mastering Atomic Habits](Mastering%20Atomic%20Habits.gif)

+*If you want to change your life, you need to start with your habits.*

 > TL;DR: Some habit-building tips and tricks.

-If you want to change your life, you need to start with your habits.

 Atomic habits are the building blocks that make up our lives.